COVID-19 Information and Resources

 PHS maintains standard protocols and procedures to prevent or limit the spread of infectious disease in our senior living communities.
 Every PHS staff member is trained on these procedures and our employees have demonstrated excellent infection control practices over the years.

-- An interdisciplinary team is reviewing information from the CDC regularly and working with the state departments of health daily.
+- An interdisciplinary team reviews information from the CDC regularly and works with the state departments of health daily.

-- PHS staff are receiving additional training to recognize and report symptoms of COVID-19 or respiratory illness experienced by residents, volunteers or themselves.
+- PHS staff are trained to recognize and report symptoms of COVID-19 or respiratory illness experienced by residents, volunteers or themselves.

-- In addition to maintaining standard practices for good hygiene and infection control, PHS communities are increasing disinfection of frequently touched objects and surfaces.
+- In addition to maintaining standard practices for good hygiene and infection control, PHS communities frequently disinfect touched objects and surfaces.

-- Clinical care staff are monitoring the health of residents in our care.
+- Clinical care staff monitor the health of residents in our care.

 - Signs are posted throughout the community reminding everyone to be vigilant about infection control practices.

 - Hand washing stations and/or sanitizer dispensers are at all PHS site entrances.

-- All employees are being screened before entering the building and are wearing source control masks.
+- All employees are screened before entering the building and wear source control or medical masks.